SitePen/dgrid/README.md

 Additionally, if the store supports a `copy` method, it will be called for DnD copy operations within the same list/grid (since a `put` would normally relocate the item).

+### Properties

+The DnD extension exposes the following properties, which can be specified in the arguments object passed to the constructor:

+* `dndSourceType`: String specifying the type of DnD items to host and accept.
+  Defaults to `dgrid-row`.
+* `dndParams`: Object to be passed as the second argument to the DnD Source constructor.
+Note that the `accept` DnD parameter is set to match `dndSourceType` by default, but this may be overridden.
+* `dndConstructor`: Constructor from which to instantiate the DnD Source for the grid.
+This defaults to the `GridSource` constructor defined and exposed by the DnD module itself.
+It is recommended to only override this value with a constructor which extends `GridSource`.

 # Themes/Skins